Orthopaedic Urgent Care or Emergency Department?

 - Pediatric injuries

-WakeMed Urgent Care has two locations, in Cary and Raleigh.
-Our partnership with Wake Orthopaedics allows full-time orthopaedic urgent care coverage for patients needing orthopaedic care for injuries every day, from 8am – 8pm.
+WakeMed Urgent Care has eight locations, in and around the Triangle, open 7 days a week from 8am-8pm, where Wake Orthopaedics provides full-time orthopaedic urgent care coverage for patients needing orthopaedic care for injuries.

 When Should I Go to the Emergency Room for an Orthopaedic Injury?